zedd9001/writeups/README.md

-# writeups
+# Writeups

-Writeups that I made for boxes/CTFs that I solved on HackTheBox/TryHackMe or other CTF platforms
+I haven't made a writeup yet, but coming soon!